patiphan2000/patiphan2000/README.md

 ## Hi there 👋, my name is Patiphan Srichai
 #### I am Software engineering student

+- 🌱 I’m currently learning data analytics
+- ⚡ Fun fact: **Shrek** is one of the greatest movie that ever made.

 ### 🚀 Languages and Tools: